 How's your office chair feeling?
 We know from experience it can take hours of intermittent adjusting to get your chair position to hit the sweet spot.
 And even after all that adjustment, the angle still might be doing your back more harm than good.
-(Check out our best chairs post if you need an upgrade.)
+(Check out our best office chair post if you need an upgrade.)

 That low burn in the small of your back and the tightness in your shoulders that comes from too long sitting at your desk could now be thing of the past due to a clever invention.
 UX designer Olesya Chernyavskaya put her design skills to good use (see our great web design tools list to improve your own skills) and created the Fix Posture website.